 What is Apostrophe s?

-An apostrophe s is used in the context of a possessive now where it demonstrates the person’s ownership over a certain thing or quality.
+An apostrophe s is used in the context of a possessive now, demonstrating the person’s ownership over a certain thing or quality.

 Using an apostrophe before ‘s’ is so simple that this shouldn’t confuse one at all.
-What should be our subject of focus is whether the noun in question is singular or plural.
+Our subject of focus should be whether the noun in question is singular or plural.

 What is s Apostrophe?